flokoe/website/content/posts/mastering-acls-once-and-for-all.md

 menu: favorites
 ---

-Once in a while I have to give some users or groups permissions to specific files or directories without giving them access to other things.
-Often I used ACLs but to be honest I never fully understood how they wok, as they are fairly complex topic.
-This article should guide you through the difficulties using ACLs and explain how they work and how to use them.
+When I have to give permissions to specific users or groups without compromising security I often use ACLs but to be honest I never fully understood how they wok, as they are fairly complex topic.
+This guide will explain how they work and how to use them.

 ## Requirements

 I assume basic experience on the commands line and Linux.

 ACLs must be supported and enabled by the filesystem (mounted with acl option).
-As the `acl` package is a dependency of systemd and BtrFS, ext2, ext3 and ext4 have ACLs enabled by default most modern Linux distributions should work.
+As the `acl` package is a dependency of systemd and the most common filesystems have ACLs enabled by default any modern Linux distributions should work.

 If you are unsure if ACLs are enbaled, you can check this with the following command